Mixed Platoon Control under Noise and Attacks: Robust Data-Driven Predictive Control and Human-in-the-Loop Validation: Human-in-the-Loop Experiment

-In this experiment, we initially set the velocity of the head vehicle as the equilibrium velocity $ v^{*}_i $.
-It is important to note that unlike the OVM model~\eqref{Eq:HDVs_DynamicsModel} utilized by HDVs in Section~\ref{Sec:4}, where equilibrium spacing $ s^{*}_i $ can can be directly calculated from $ v^{*}_i $ based on~\eqref{Eq:HDVs_DynamicsModel1} and~\eqref{Eq:HDVs_DynamicsModel2} during the simulation.
+In this experiment, we initially set the velocity of the HV as the equilibrium velocity $v^{*}_i$.
 However, it is a challenge for us to get the equilibrium spacing $ s^{*}_i $ for real drives.
 To address this issue, we conduct a preliminary experiment where two drivers operate their vehicles in a car-following scenario using the SFTP-US06 driving cycle.
 Subsequently, we gather experimental data, represented by the green points in~\figurename~\ref{Fig:HDVsFitting}.
-This data is then utilized to fit the HDVs model using the OVM model~\eqref{Eq:HDVs_DynamicsModel1} and~\eqref{Eq:HDVs_DynamicsModel2} as the foundation for MPC.
+This data is then utilized to fit the OVM model.
 The fitting results for two drivers, namely HDV $2$ and HDV $3$, are illustrated by the purple lines in~\figurename~\ref{Fig:HDVsFitting}(a) and (b), respectively.
 The parameters obtained from the fitting process for the two drivers are as follows: for HDV $2$, $v_{\max } =\SI{36}{m/s}$, $s_{\min } = \SI{4.6}{m}$, $s_{\max }=\SI{30.6}{m}$; for HDV $3$, $v_{\max } =\SI{36}{m/s}$, $s_{\min } = \SI{7.5}{m}$, $s_{\max }=\SI{49.4}{m}$.
 By employing the fitted model, we are able to make estimations regarding the equilibrium spacing $ s^{*}_i $ in the online predictive control phase.